swiftlang/swift-evolution/proposals/nnnn-task-locals.md

 ### Use case: Progress Monitoring

-In interactive applications asynchronous tasks frequently are linked with some progress indicator such that an user waiting for the task knows that it indeed is proceeding, and not just "stuck" on an never-ending "Loading..."-screen.
+In interactive applications asynchronous tasks frequently are linked with some progress indicator such that a user waiting for the task knows that it indeed is proceeding, and not just "stuck" on a never-ending "Loading..."-screen.

 Foundation offers the [Progress](https://developer.apple.com/documentation/foundation/progress) type which is used with UI frameworks, such as SwiftUI [citation needed], to easily report back progress of tasks back to users.
 Currently, `Progress` can be used by either passing it manually and explicitly, or accessing it through thread local storage.